riverbed/stingray-puppet/stingray/README.md

 Parameters:

-* install_dir: Directory to install the Stingray software tou (default: /usr/local/stingray/).
+* install_dir: Directory to install the Stingray software to (default: /usr/local/stingray/).
 * version: The version of Stingray to install (default: 9.1).
 * tmp_dir: Temp directory to use during installation (default: /tmp).
 * accept_license: Use of this software is subject to the terms of the [Riverbed End User License Agreement](http://www.riverbed.com/license).
-Set this to to 'accept' once you have read the license (default: reject).
+Set this to 'accept' once you have read the license (default: reject).

 Example: